Sanding (dance)

-Sand dancing was a specialty act for many vaudeville and music hall performers, including George Burns, who kept it up for decades.
 The English trio of Wilson, Keppel and Betty were particularly well known for a routine "Cleopatra's Nightmare" (aka "Sand Dance"), in which they spread sand over the entire stage.
 The act had a pseudo-Egyptian theme with no overt reference to minstrelsy or African-American tradition.
 But their interpretation also emphasized the sliding and shuffling of feet across the stage, creating the sound unique to this style.
 This dance became a favorite among fans and is arguably what Wilson, Keppel and Betty are best known for.

 If sand dancing was once associated with white or blackface stage performers, it was kept alive after the decline of vaudeville by African-American dancers.
 The most prominent sand dancers of the past century have been African-Americans.
 In addition to John Bubbles (who taught the technique to Fred Astaire), prominent black sand dancers included Bill "Bojangles" Robinson, Sammy Davis Jr., Harriet Browne and, especially, Howard "Sandman" Sims, long-time MC of the famous amateur shows at the Apollo Theater in Harlem, New York City.
 Sims brought an interpretation of sand dancing into the mainstream that was not based on street dancing or historical variety/vaudeville style.
 Rather, his dancing was a product of his training as a boxer, specifically his shuffling around in the box of rosin before matches to improve his grip.
 Sims' popularity as a tap dancer and long career at the Apollo made him the most influential sand dancer of modern times.